Market & comparison education

 Section 1

-Criteria for to check when routine libraries shapes your app
+Criteria for Buyer criteria: routine libraries

 Section 2

-For "What to check when routine libraries shapes your app decision", the answer should make the low-pressure path easier to choose.
-During a comparison between saved videos and an app-led routine, "What to check when routine libraries shapes your app decision" has one practical test: whether anything changes in behavior.
-A useful answer for "What to check when routine libraries shapes your app decision" helps the reader avoid changing the plan just because a claim sounded confident before it asks for an install.
-Try the smallest version first for "What to check when routine libraries shapes your app decision": notice context such as sleep, hydration, and timing.
-Then.
+For "Buyer criteria: routine libraries", the answer should make the low-pressure path easier to choose.
+During a comparison between saved videos and an app-led routine, "Buyer criteria: routine libraries" has one practical test: whether anything changes in behavior.
+A useful answer for "Buyer criteria: routine libraries" helps the reader avoid changing the plan just because a claim sounded confident before it asks for an install.
+Try the smallest version first for "Buyer criteria: routine libraries": notice context such as sleep, hydration, and timing.
+Then ask whether repeatable sequences instead of open-ended browsing would reduce friction for "Buyer criteria: routine libraries" or simply add another thing to manage.
+Orena.

 Section 3